Bailard Inc. Purchases 1,150 Shares of KLA Co. (NASDAQ:KLAC)

 The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 1st.
 Shareholders of record on Monday, May 16th will be issued a dividend of $1.05 per share.
 The ex-dividend date of this dividend is Friday, May 13th.
 This represents a $4.20 dividend on an annualized basis and a yield of 1.25%.
 KLA’s dividend payout ratio is currently 20.39%.

-KLAC has been the topic of a number of research analyst reports.
-Stifel Nicolaus boosted their target price on KLA from $450.00 to $505.00 in a research report on Thursday, April 7th.
-Barclays reduced their price objective on KLA from $400.00 to $365.00 and set an “equal weight” rating on the stock in a research note on Monday, April 25th.
+Several brokerages have recently commented on KLAC.
+Stifel Nicolaus boosted their price objective on KLA from $450.00 to $505.00 in a research report on Thursday, April 7th.
 Cowen boosted their price objective on KLA from $375.00 to $415.00 in a research note on Friday, January 28th.
-Wells Fargo & Company cut their target price on KLA from $500.00 to $400.00 and set an “overweight” rating on the stock in a research note on Monday, April 18th.
-Finally, Berenberg Bank upped their target price on KLA from $470.00 to $545.00 in a research note on Tuesday, January 18th.
+KeyCorp reduced their price objective on KLA from $480.00 to $440.00 and set an “overweight” rating on the stock in a research note on Friday, March 18th.
+StockNews.com cut KLA from a “buy” rating to a “hold” rating in a research note on Tuesday, May 10th.
+Finally, Zacks Investment Research raised KLA from a “sell” rating to a “hold” rating and set a $335.00 price objective on the stock in a research note on Monday, May 2nd.
 Seven equities research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
 Based on data from MarketBeat, KLA presently has an average rating of “Buy” and an average price target of $437.40.

 KLA Company Profile (Get Rating)